2kunal6/airflow_tutorial/README.md

 ## Creating a DAG that takes parameters
 - Sample code: src/dags/parameterized_dag.py
-- Notes:
+- Notes
   - It helps us provide runtime config through a UI form.
+  - The default values provided will be overriden by user passed params through the UI.
   - Passing parameters could be helpful when we need manual runs in case of bad runs, or simply for testing.
   - The sample code shows all the 4 methods that we can use to access the parameters namely: params, jinja, context, kwargs